bsdpot/potluck/backuppc-nomad/README.md

 It is suggested to mount the jail directories ```/var/db/BackupPC``` and ```/usr/local/etc/backuppc/pc``` from outside as these contain the backup database and the host specific settings which both probably should be persistent.

-Also, it is suggested to copy in the hosts file (as this will otherwise be recreated on each job scheduling, so also edit this file by hand outside of the jail and *not* via the admin GUI as the changes otherwise will be lost when the jail is rescheduled by ```nomad```):
+Also, it is suggested to copy in the hosts file (as this will otherwise be recreated on each job scheduling, so also edit this file by hand outside of the jail and *not* via the admin GUI as the changes otherwise will be lost when the jail is rescheduled by ```nomad```).
+The main BackupPC configuration will be recreated as well, so store configuration in your per host settings that are stored in the mounted in directory ```/usr/local/etc/backuppc/pc```.

+Last not least, if you use ```ssh``` to access clients, you probably also want to copy your private/public key pair to ```/home/backuppc/.ssh``` so the BackupPC server can access your clients.

 ```
 job "backuppc" {